 - Technical integration – the amount of technical integration depends on the ecommerce solution, some are easier than others

 It was to overcome these types of challenges that we started Selz.
-The objective of Selz was to provide entrepreneurs with a solution that was easy to use, you could sell online from any website, blog or social media, have no upfront costs or monthly fees, and didn’t need a merchant account.
+The objective of Selz is to provide entrepreneurs with a solution that is simple and powerful.
+You can sell online from any website, blog or social media.

 Do you have any entrepreneur secrets to share with other budding online entrepreneurs? share them in the comments section below.